koenbeuk/ScenarioTests/README.md

 ### How it works
 We have a source generator that checks for methods in your test class marked with the `[Scenario]` attribute.
 When it finds one, it ensures that it has a single argument that accepts a `ScenarioContext`.

 It will then keep on discovering calls in the shape of `ScenarioContext.Fact` or `ScenarioContext.Theory` and generate individual test cases for those.
 If you add `<EmitCompilerGeneratedFiles>true</EmitCompilerGeneratedFiles>` in your csproj, you can see the code that gets generated.
-Each generated test case is harnassed to now affect other test cases.
+Each generated test case is harnassed to not affect other test cases.

 Theory test cases are internally isolated.
 A theory in the shape of: